Bicycle Lanes and How They Protect Bicycle Riders in California from Accidents.

 Bicycle riders are entitled to use the bicycle lane for their own use.
 They may pass within the bicycle lane or leave the bicycle lane to pass or perform a left turn.
 However many cyclists do not realize that when a bicycle lane is present, they must use that lane except when passing or turning left.
 Also cyclists are required to use hand gestures when leaving a bicycle lane and failing to do so may subject them to liability for an accident.
 Bicycle lanes are a great way to allow dual use of the rodway and protect riders from serious injury.

-If you are the victim of an auto accident by a driver not following the rules of the road pertaining to cycle lanes, please feel free to contact an Orange County bicycle accident attorney at 1 866-981-5596 or contact us.
+If you are the victim of an auto accident by a driver not following the rules of the road pertaining to cycle lanes, please feel free to contact our Orange County bicycle accident attorney.
 You can help you get the recovery you need for your injuries and damages, and repair or replacement of your bicycle.

 James Ballidis is the managing attorney for Allen, Flatt, Ballidis & Leslie and has been practicing personal injury law for 25 years.

 If you need assistance or want to speak to an attorney about your accident or injury, call (888) 752-7474 or contact us.

 So, go on - call (888) 752-7474, or send over our free case

 review form, even if you're not sure.
 We're here to help.

 You were wonderful throughout my case.
 Thank you so much for taking the time to explain the process so that I could feel comfortable.
 When I was hurt, I really did not know where to turn and Suzanne was comforting and knowledgable.
 Thanks again for all you did.